Every Ditto Protocol message consists of a JSON envelope and a JSON payload that together describe what action to perform on which entity.

 requested-acks |

-Defines which acknowledgements are requested for a command processed by Ditto. | JsonArray of String - default: ["twin-persisted"] |
+Which acknowledgements to request. | JsonArray of String - default: ["twin-persisted"] |

 ditto-weak-ack |

-Marks weak acknowledgements issued by Ditto. | Boolean - default: false |
+Marks weak acknowledgements. | Boolean - default: false |

 timeout |

-Defines how long the Ditto server should wait, e.g. applied when waiting for requested acknowledgements. | String - e.g.: 42s or 250ms or 1m - default: 60s |
+How long Ditto waits (e.g., for acknowledgements). | String - e.g.: 42s, 250ms, 1m - default: 60s |

 version |

-Number - currently possible: [2] - default: 2 |
+Schema version for interpreting the payload. | Number - currently: [2] - default: 2 |

 put-metadata |

-Determines which Metadata information is stored in the thing. | JsonArray of JsonObject s containing metadata to apply. |
+Metadata to store with the thing. | JsonArray of JsonObjects containing metadata. |

 condition |

-The condition to evaluate before applying the request. | String containing condition to apply. |
+RQL condition to evaluate before applying the request. | String containing a condition. |

 live-channel-condition |

-The condition to evaluate before retrieving thing data from the device. | String containing live channel condition to apply. |
+RQL condition to evaluate before retrieving from the device. | String containing a live channel condition. |

 live-channel-timeout-strategy |